Wil Myers Player Props: Reds vs. Rangers

 Rangers Pitching Rankings

-- The pitching staff for the Rangers has a collective 9.5 K/9, the sixth-best in MLB.
+- The 9.5 strikeouts per nine innings put together by the Rangers pitching staff ranks sixth in MLB.

-- The Rangers have the fourth-ranked team ERA among all MLB pitching staffs (3.37).
+- The Rangers' 3.46 team ERA ranks sixth among all league pitching staffs.

-- Rangers pitchers combine to surrender 17 home runs (0.8 per game), the third-fewest in baseball.
+- Rangers pitchers combine to allow the third-fewest home runs in baseball (17 total, 0.8 per game).

-- Eovaldi makes the start for the Rangers, his fifth of the season.
-He is 2-2 with a 5.40 ERA and 24 strikeouts through 21 2/3 innings pitched.
+- Perez gets the start for the Rangers, his fifth of the season.
+He is 3-1 with a 3.38 ERA and 19 strikeouts through 21 1/3 innings pitched.

-- The right-hander last pitched on Tuesday against the Kansas City Royals, when he went six innings, allowing two earned runs while giving up seven hits.
+- The left-hander's last time out came on Wednesday against the Kansas City Royals, when he went 5 2/3 innings, surrendering three earned runs while giving up eight hits.

+- In four games this season, the 32-year-old has an ERA of 3.38, with 8 strikeouts per nine innings.
+Opponents are hitting .302 against him.

 © 2023 Data Skrive.
 All rights reserved.